 For this lemon pepper salmon, you can use either fresh or frozen salmon.

 To prepare frozen salmon, simply wrap the frozen fish fillets tightly in cling film and put them in a large mixing bowl.
-Fill the bowl with just enough to cover the fillets, and let them sit until they’re completely thawed.
+Fill the bowl with enough water to cover the fillets, and wait for at least 30 minutes until they’re defrosted.